orlandos-nl/BSON/README.md

 This branch contains working code for BSON 5.0.
 Nothing here is final and everything may change.
 BSON 5.0 does not have a release schedule yet, but will be released alongside MongoKitten 4.0.

+### Goals

+- Better extraction API
+- Move ExtendedJSON to MongoKitten
+- Do not use Foundation RegularExpression
+- Chained subscripts
+- Generally a more simple and logical API
+- Better unit tests

 # BSON

 [![Swift 3.1](https://img.shields.io/badge/swift-3.1-orange.svg)](https://swift.org)